Mediterranean cruise packing list – a quick and easy guide

 Child’s stroller

-If you are traveling with a young child, we recommend a lightweight stroller to bring from home.
+If you are traveling with a young child, we recommend bringing a lightweight stroller from home as part of your Mediterranean cruise packing list.
 It will easily slide under your cabin bed when not in use.
 And it could prove to be a godsend for a tired toddler on a long day out.
 These are not provided on board by the cruise line.

 Comfortable walking shoes